-Absurdly Spacious Sewer/Air-Vent Passageway: The former is found in the famous Capture The Flag map, 2Fort.
-Apparently, both bases need massive sewers despite not actually having any waste to out in said sewers.
+Absurdly Spacious Sewer: This is found in the famous Capture The Flag map, 2Fort.
+Apparently, both bases need massive sewers despite not actually having any waste to put in said sewers.

 Acme Products: Mann Co. and Spytech Industries, subsidiaries of the even larger TF Industries, which also owns RED and BLU and all of their subsidiaries.